ahhhhhhhhhhhhhhhhhhhhh/pyweek31/README.txt

 RUNNING THE GAME:
 The game can be run by executing run_game.py
+Note: This pygame uses pygame.SCALED and the vsync setting in `pygame.display.set_mode()` to aim to provide a better experience for different display sizes.

 HOW TO PLAY THE GAME:
 Since it is a tower defense, most of our controls are pretty self evident.